drew-beckmen/drew-beckmen.github.io/_posts/2020-6-23-Duck-Typing.md

 ---
 layout: post
-title: 'Duck Typing in Ruby: Object-Oriented Design'
+title: 'Demystifying Duck Typing in Ruby: Take Your OO Design Skills to the Next Level'
 published: true
 ---

-# Demystifying Duck Typing in Ruby: Take Your OO Design Skills to the Next Level

 > "If an object quacks like a duck and walks like a duck, then it's a duck"